Harran: Early history

-Middle and Late Bronze Age
+Middle Bronze Age

 Over time, Harran grew into a major Mesopotamian cultural, commercial and religious center.
 In addition to its religious importance, Harran was also important due to its strategic placement on an intersection of trade routes.
 Because Harran had an abundance of goods that passed through its region, it often became a target for raids.
 In the 19th century BC, the lands surrounding Harran were occupied by confederations of semi-nomadic tribes.